Asakusa Area

 MAP

-The master artist at Ameshin hancrafts each of his animal lollipops using age-old techniques.
+This is also the neighborhood where they make the world’s most beautiful lollipops.
+The master artist at Ameshin handcrafts each of his animal lollipops using age-old techniques.
 You can watch him work and browse the lollipops for sale, each more beautiful than the last.

 MAP

-Asakusa is home to some of Tokyo’s most spectacular traditional festivals.
 Find out if one is happening while you’re in town here.

 MonkeyShow